 How Do You Keep Your Makeup From Getting on Your Mask?

 Let’s discuss some ways to keep your makeup from transferring to your face mask.
-These techniques will also help to keep your makeup in place after the mask comes off, which is helpful when you can’t start over or touch up your makeup.
+These techniques will also help keep your makeup in place after the mask comes off, which is helpful when you can’t start over or touch up your makeup.

 You don’t have to follow every suggestion and rehaul your entire makeup routine, but by adding one or two products or quick tips to your current routine, you may find that your makeup adheres better to your face.